30+ Countries That Allow Dual Citizenship — And How to Qualify in 2025 [Full List + Legal Insights]

 Spain Allows to Latin American countries; limited otherwise

-Greece Greece allows dual citizenship by descent and investment
+Greece Greece allows dual citizenship by descent and investment enabling individuals to be a national of two countries simultaneously.

 Finland No restrictions on dual citizenship